 ACA Building Queen Street.

-Repost this day 2017: #ACABuilding, 1936, designed by the Sydney architects #HennesseyandHennessey (who did all those matching gothicish #CMLBuilding’s around Australia).
-Like this one, they’re all built in #BenedictStone, a precast pressed cement product using Brisbane Tuff, a business owned by the Catholic Church, as was this building – ACA stands for Australian Catholic Assurance, an insurance company.
+#ACABuilding, 1936, designed by the Sydney architects Hennessy and Hennessy, best known for a series of matching Gothicish office blocks for #CML dotted around Australia.
+Like this one, they’re all built in #BenedictStone, a precast pressed cement product incorporating crushed Brisbane Tuff, a business owned by the Catholic Church, as was this building – ACA stands for Australian Catholic Assurance, an insurance company.
 Loads of great details, from the fins on top, to the shopfront metalwork, even the escape stair is good.
-2021 update : I thought the lifts were original too, but later found a photo and no they were just in the style of, and now changed again.

 Just discovered that the #ACAbuilding in Queen Street has a twin in on Sydney !
 On Market Street.
 How did I not know that?
 Though not exactly a twin.
 Ours was finished late 1936, the Sydney one earlier that year, both by Sydney architects #HennessyAndHennessy, both pink, vertical, most details the same, but ours more vertical in the end cos narrower (I think – raking light helps) and not on a corner.
 The lobbies similar, but not as much as the facade.
 Where did they get that deep black marble ?